 - (2) The order of dismissal becomes a final order if no party files a request to vacate the order as described in subsections (3) through (7) of this section. - (3) If the hearing officer enters and serves an order dismissing the formal administrative hearing, the appellant may file a written request to vacate (set aside) the order of dismissal.
-Upon receipt of a request to vacate an order of dismissal, the hearing officer must schedule and serve notice of a prehearing conference as described in WAC 182-16-3080.
-At the prehearing conference, the party asking that the order of dismissal be vacated has the burden to show good cause according to subsection (8) of this section for an order of dismissal to be vacated and the matter to be reinstated.

-- (4) The request to vacate an order of dismissal must be filed with the hearing officer and the other parties.
+Upon receipt of a request to vacate an order of dismissal, the hearing officer must schedule and serve notice of a prehearing conference as described in WAC 182-32-3080.
+At the prehearing conference, the party asking that the order of dismissal be vacated has the burden to show good cause according to subsection (8) of this section for an order of dismissal to be vacated and the matter to be reinstated. - (4) The request to vacate an order of dismissal must be filed with the hearing officer and the other parties.
 The party requesting that an order of dismissal be vacated should specify in the request why the order of dismissal should be vacated. - (5) The request to vacate an order of dismissal must be filed with the hearing officer no later than twenty-one calendar days after the date the order of dismissal was entered.
-If no request is received within that deadline, the dismissal order becomes the health care authority's final decision without further action. - (6) If the hearing officer finds good cause, as described in subsection (8) of this section, for the order of dismissal to be vacated, the hearing officer must enter and serve a written order to the parties setting forth the findings of fact, conclusions of law, and reinstatement of the matter. - (7) If the order of dismissal is vacated, the hearing officer will conduct a formal administrative hearing at which the parties may present argument and evidence about issues raised in the original appeal.
-The formal administrative hearing may occur immediately following the prehearing conference on the request to vacate only if agreed to by the parties and the hearing officer, otherwise a formal administrative hearing date must be scheduled by the hearing officer. - (8) Good cause is a substantial reason or legal justification for failing to appear, act, or respond to an action using the provisions of Superior Court civil rule 60 as a guideline.
+If no request is received within that deadline, the dismissal order becomes the health care authority's final decision without further action. - (6) The hearing officer will consider if there is good cause, as described in subsection (8) of this section, for the order of dismissal to be vacated.
+The hearing officer must enter and serve a written order setting forth the findings of fact and conclusions of law supporting the decision of whether to reinstate the matter. - (7) If the order of dismissal is vacated, the hearing officer will conduct a formal administrative hearing at which the parties may present argument and evidence about issues raised in the original appeal.
+The formal administrative hearing may occur immediately following the prehearing conference on the request to vacate only if agreed to by the parties and the hearing officer, otherwise a formal administrative hearing date must be scheduled by the hearing officer. - (8) Good cause is a substantial reason or legal justification for failing to appear, act, or respond to an action using the provisions of superior court civil rule 60 as a guideline.
 This good cause exception applies only to this chapter.
 This good cause exception does not apply to any other chapter or chapters in Title 182 WAC.

-[Statutory Authority: RCW 41.05.021, 41.05.160, and PEBB policy resolutions.
-WSR 19-17-073 (Admin #2019-01), § 182-16-3140, filed 8/20/19, effective 1/1/20.
-Statutory Authority: RCW 41.05.021 and 41.05.160.
-WSR 18-22-033 (Admin #2018-03), § 182-16-3140, filed 10/29/18, effective 1/1/19.]
+[Statutory Authority: RCW 41.05.021, 41.05.160, 2017 3rd sp.s. c 13, 2018 c 260, and SEBB policy resolutions.
+WSR 19-14-093 (Admin #2019-01), § 182-32-3140, filed 7/1/19, effective 8/1/19.
+Statutory Authority: RCW 41.05.021, 41.05.160 and SEBB policy resolutions.
+WSR 19-01-055 (Admin #2018-01), § 182-32-3140, filed 12/14/18, effective 1/14/19.]

-WAC 182-16-3160 Withdrawing a formal administrative hearing.

-- (1) The appellant may withdraw a formal administrative hearing for any reason, and at any time, by contacting the health care authority (HCA) hearing representative who will coordinate the withdrawal with the hearing officer. - (2) The request for withdrawal must generally be made in writing.
-An oral withdrawal by the appellant is permitted during a formal administrative hearing when both the hearing officer and HCA hearing representative are present. - (3) After a withdrawal request is received, the hearing officer must cancel any scheduled hearings and enter and serve a written order dismissing the case.
+WAC 182-32-3160 Withdrawing a formal administrative hearing.
+(1) The appellant may withdraw a formal administrative hearing for any reason, and at any time, by contacting the health care authority (HCA) hearing representative who will coordinate the withdrawal with the hearing officer.

+(2) The request for withdrawal must generally be made in writing.
+An oral withdrawal by the appellant is permitted during a formal administrative hearing when both the hearing officer and HCA hearing representative are present.

+(3) After a withdrawal request is received, the hearing officer must cancel any scheduled hearings and enter and serve a written order dismissing the case.